 Clinical Counseling Center

-The CMU Clinical Counseling Center (CCC) in Sedalia is the first training lab for the M.S.
+The CMU Clinical Counseling Centers (CCC) in Sedalia and Columbia are the first training labs for the M.S.
 Clinical Counseling program.
-In collaboration with State Fair Community College, the CCC is dedicated to providing wellness counseling services to students as it prepares the next generation of professional counselors.
-Faculty and staff may also receive supportive services.
+In collaboration with State Fair Community College in Sedalia and Moberly Area Community College in Columbia, the CCC is dedicated to providing wellness counseling services to students as it prepares the next generation of professional counselors.
 Clients may receive counseling services to enhance their well-being in all areas of life-personal, career, relationships, and family.

 Student Intern Counselors